-- BBBA reduces a company's ability to reinvest their free cash flow into their future pipelines. - The most impacted 25% of companies in the year of 2031 show average annual revenue reductions of 121%, exceeding their current 2022 net annual earnings (EBIT). - Taking the single year of 2031 projected BBBA revenue reductions, the total revenue losses across all 12 impacted firms equals 55% (range of 51% - 58%) of their 2022 EBIT.
+- BBBA reduces the ability of companies to reinvest their free cash flow into their future pipelines. - The most impacted 25% of companies in the year of 2031 show average annual revenue reductions of 121%, exceeding their current 2022 net annual earnings (EBIT). - Taking the single year of 2031 projected BBBA revenue reductions, the total revenue losses across all 12 impacted firms equals 55% (range of 51% - 58%) of their 2022 EBIT.